Malcolm X: Childhood

+During the 1930s, white Seventh-day Adventists witnessed to the Little family; later on, Louise Little and her son Wilfred were baptized into the Seventh-day Adventist Church.
+Malcolm said the Adventists were "the friendliest white people I had ever seen."

 In 1937, a man Louise had been dating—marriage had seemed a possibility—vanished from her life when she became pregnant with his child.
 In late 1938, she had a nervous breakdown and was committed to Kalamazoo State Hospital.
 The children were separated and sent to foster homes.
 Malcolm and his siblings secured her release 24 years later.

 Malcolm attended West Junior High School in Lansing and then Mason High School in Mason, Michigan, but left high school in 1941, before graduating.
 He excelled in junior high school but dropped out of high school after a White teacher told him that practicing law, his aspiration at the time, was "no realistic goal for a nigger."
-Later, MalcolmX recalled feeling that the White world offered no place for a career-oriented Black man, regardless of talent.
+Later, Malcolm X recalled feeling that the White world offered no place for a career-oriented Black man, regardless of talent.

+Criminal career

-From age 14 to 21, Malcolm held a variety of jobs while living with his half-sister Ella Little-Collins in Roxbury, a largely African-American neighborhood of Boston.
+From age 14 to 21, Malcolm held a variety of jobs while living with his half-sister Ella Little-Collins in Roxbury, a largely African American neighborhood of Boston.

 After a short time in Flint, Michigan, he moved to New York City's Harlem neighborhood in 1943, where he found employment on the New Haven Railroad and engaged in drug dealing, gambling, racketeering, robbery, and pimping.
 According to biographer Bruce Perry, Malcolm also occasionally had sex with other men, usually for money, though this conjecture has been disputed by those who knew him.
 He befriended John Elroy Sanford, a fellow dishwasher at Jimmy's Chicken Shack in Harlem who aspired to be a professional comedian.
 Both men had reddish hair, so Sanford was called "Chicago Red" after his hometown, and Malcolm was known as "Detroit Red".
 Years later, Sanford became famous as comedian and actor Redd Foxx.

-Summoned by the local draft board for military service in World WarII, he feigned mental disturbance by rambling and declaring: "I want to be sent down South.
+Summoned by the local draft board for military service in World War II in late 1943, he feigned mental disturbance by rambling and declaring: "I want to be sent down South.
 Organize them nigger soldiers ... steal us some guns, and kill us [some] crackers".
 He was declared "mentally disqualified for military service".

 In late 1945, Malcolm returned to Boston, where he and four accomplices committed a series of burglaries targeting wealthy White families.
-In 1946, he was arrested while picking up a stolen watch he had left at a shop for repairs, and in February began serving an eight-to-ten-year sentence at Charlestown State Prison for larceny and breaking and entering.
-Two years later, Malcolm was transferred to Norfolk Prison Colony (also in Massachusetts).
+In 1946, he was arrested while picking up a stolen watch he had left at a shop for repairs, and in February began serving a sentence of eight to ten years at Charlestown State Prison for larceny and breaking and entering.
+In 1947, he was transferred to Concord Reformatory, where he served 15 months before transferring again to Norfolk Prison Colony.